gentoo888/gentoo888/README.md

 - Solo developer; built a project for the NASA International Space Apps Challenge
 - I avoid social media to stay focused (YouTube only for coding stuff)
 - I am not so online becuase the school jobs are so much, but I am still trying my best
+- I like learning low-level concepts and customizing my Linux setup.
+- If you want to reach me, you can send an e-mail

 ## 🔧 Tech